sylvahh/afarica-fe-assessment/README.md

 # ATAfrica Frontend Assessment - Client Codebase

 **Introduction:**
 Welcome to the ATAfrica Frontend Assessment Client Codebase.
-This ReactJS project is a demonstration of my skills as a frontend developer, tackling tasks aligned with the responsibilities of a Mid-level Front End Developer role at ATAfrica.
+This ReactJS project is a demonstration of my skills as a front-end developer, tackling tasks aligned with the responsibilities of a Mid-level Front End Developer role at ATAfrica.

 **Overview:**
 The project involves building a landing page for a Nigerian RoboAdvisor, inspired by platforms like Wealthfront and Wealthsimple.